RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/memory-management.md

 set on each database by the administrator.

-RoF [Redis on Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}) manages memory in a different way so that Flash memory (SSDs) can also be used to store data.
+RoF [Redis on Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}) manages memory in a different way so that Flash memory (SSD) can also be used to store data.

 ## What happens when Redis Enterprise Software is low on RAM?